SubjectLens/lucida/lucida/README.md

 ## TODO List

 If you would like more features let us know.
 Here is what we have on the near horizon.
-The items below are just ideas not fully vetted them.
+The items below are just ideas and are not fully vetted.

 - Streaming support for learn and infer.
 - Common sense reasoning added to OpenEphra.